DataTalksClub/data-engineering-zoomcamp/02-workflow-orchestration/README.md

 In this demo, Matt showed how to connect to Mage and see the default `example-pipeline`.
 Make sure you have setup the GCP service accounts and project in GCP.

 Also see [README-mage](README-mage.md) for guides from Matt Palmer.
+[Original repo](https://github.com/mage-ai/mage-zoomcamp) has a `solution` branch.
+Handy to copy over the code if we forgot to rename pipelines or data blocks.

 > [!INFO]
 >